-- Your puppy's body condition score is really important (see our chart above for more information).
+- Keep an eye on your puppy's body condition score.
+(See our chart above for more information).
 Make sure you can feel the ribs with little pressure and that there's a visible abdominal tuck, or waist, from the side and above.

-In short, in order to figure out how much to feed a large breed puppy, you'll have to—as we mentioned above—determine his predicted adult weight.
+In short, in order to figure out how much to feed a large breed puppy, you'll have to—as we mentioned above—determine their predicted adult weight.
 Your vet can help you land on the correct number.
-Then scroll to the bottom of this page, and check out our puppy feeding chart, which is organized by weight.
+Check out our puppy feeding chart, which is organized by weight.

 But, "don't feed according to any chart exclusively.
 Use the condition of your dog as a guide.
 Even within a breed, metabolism and energy needs may vary by up to 30 percent, and you'll likely need to adjust feeding portions accordingly," says Shmalberg.

 How Much to Feed a Small Breed Puppy

 All of the above also applies when you're determining how much to feed a small breed puppy, too.
 Shmalberg recommends portioning based on your puppy's body condition score, consulting both our body condition chart above and your vet as needed.
 It's also a good idea to figure out your puppy's predicted adult weight; check out our puppy feeding chart.